 - Is 3D necessary?
 Like, does your audience even care?
 If it wasn’t 3D, what would be the worst thing that would happen?
-(You can swap 3D with a bunch of other variables as well)
+(Applicable with many other substitutes as well)

 IV had what, I guess, can be considered a story.

 It was always the assumption that we’d take the laid back approach, inserting bits of lore here and there to tease players.
 Intrepid fans would conspire on Wikis about the true meaning of the hostile machines and the roles of the player character.

 After extensive personal play sessions however, and some supporting feedback from the beta community, I came to the conclusion that such an approach was not working.
 The overarching objective felt pointless and player motivation was weak.
 I took the few dissenting players as an excuse to pen a narrative line for the game.